- Ph.D., Economics, University of California, Santa Barbara, 1997

 - Flores-Lagunes, Alfonso, Arturo Gonzalez, and Todd Neumann (2010).
 "Learning but Not Earning? the Impact of Job Corps Training on Hispanic Youth," Economic inquiry, vol. 48, no. 3, pp. 651-667.

 - Flores-Lagunes, Alfonso, Arturo Gonzalez, and Todd Neumann (2008).
-"Does Job Corps Training Boost the Labor Market Outcomes of Young Latinos?" in DeFreitas, Gregory ed., Cheltenham, U.K. and Northampton, Mass.: Elgar, pp. 265-286.
+"Does Job Corps Training Boost the Labor Market Outcomes of Young Latinos?" in DeFreitas, Gregory ed., Young Workers in the Global Economy: Job Issues in North America, Europe and Japan.
+Cheltenham, U.K. and Northampton, Mass.: Elgar, pp. 265-286.

 - Gonzalez, Arturo (2007).
-California's commitment to adult english learners: Caught between funding and need.
-California: Public Policy Institute of California.
+California's Commitment to Adult English Learners: Caught Between Funding and Need.
+San Francisco, CA: Public Policy Institute of California.

 - Gonzalez, Arturo, and Michael J. Hilmer (2006).
 "The Role of 2-Year Colleges in the Improving Situation of Hispanic Postsecondary Education," Economics of Education Review, vol. 25, no. 3, pp. 249-257.